 It eliminates bad bacteria, breaks down protein, reverses slow metabolisms, and contains the bacterial equivalent of eating pounds of kimchi, sauerkraut, and cultured vegetables.
-This strain is one of the few probiotics that survive the acidity of the stomach and exerts effects throughout the rest of the digestive tract.
+This strain is one of the few probiotics that survive the acidity of the stomach and exert effects throughout the rest of the digestive tract.

 The patent for this particular OM strain describes the following uses and characteristics:

 When I’ve had food poisoning, a handful of these capsules resolved my symptoms about 30 minutes later.
-For those following high-protein diets, P3-OM is a proteolytic, meaning that it scavenges the body for out-of-place undigested proteins.
+For those following high-protein diets, P3-OM is proteolytic, meaning that it scavenges the body for out-of-place undigested proteins.
 This can mitigate the inflammation, high homocysteine, and other downsides of overconsuming protein.